rehierl/abstract-properties/05-2-document-tree/1-2-ordered-trees.md

 "child order".
 However, one can describe a document tree as an ordered tree that has a child order associated with it.

+Note that, defined as such, the nodes of a tree can be understood to implement the concept of components as introduced with multisets.
+With that in mind, **the nodes of a tree are abstract containers of elements**.
+The difference in regards to the components of a sequence is therefore that there is no total (index) order defined over these components, but a partial order.
+In the context of an ordered tree, that node order is, similar to the index-order in an ordered sequence, understood to carry over to the elements each node contains.
+Based on that, node trees can be understood to define yet another **type fo container**.
+Consequently, and with "sets of elements" and "sequences of elements" in mind, node trees can and should be perceived as **trees of elements**.

 <!-- ======================================================================= -->
 ## simple/unordered tree